Know before you sign your lease

 Reporting issues in a timely manner.
 Let your landlord know about necessary repairs as soon as possible.
 You may be held liable if you fail to report an issue that results in greater damage, including:

 Additional maintenance responsibilities.
-Have a conversation with your landlord about what additional home maintenance is expected of you, clarifying who will be responsible for:
+Speak with your landlord about what additional home maintenance is expected of you, clarifying who will be responsible for:

 • shield with a woman on it